 TLIC is subject to statutory regulations of the state of Texas.
 Under these regulations, the maximum amount of dividends which can be paid by a company to shareholders in any twelve-month period without prior approval of the Texas Department of Insurance is restricted to the greater of the prior year net gain from operations after federal income tax and before capital gains and losses or 10% of statutory capital and surplus.
-TLIC can pay dividends of \$32,007 in 2024 without prior regulatory approval.
+TLIC can pay dividends of \$71,492 in 2025 without prior regulatory approval.

 WCAC is subject to statutory regulations of the state of Illinois.
 Under these regulations, the maximum amount of dividends which can be paid by a company to shareholders in any twelve-month period without prior approval of the Illinois Department of Insurance is restricted to the greater of 10% of surplus or net income for the preceding year.
 In addition, any dividends must be paid from positive unassigned surplus.
-WCAC can pay dividends of \$0 in 2024 without prior regulatory approval.
+WCAC can pay dividends of \$31,072 in 2025 without prior regulatory approval.

-RRE3 is subject to statutory regulations of the state of Missouri.
-As a special purpose financial captive under these regulations, all dividends to be paid to shareholders must receive prior approval by the Director of the Missouri Department of Insurance.
+RRE3 and RRE4 are both subject to statutory regulations of the state of Missouri.
+As special purpose financial captives under these regulations, all dividends to be paid to shareholders must receive prior approval by the Director of the Missouri Department of Insurance.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023